GuiMartinelli/42_push_swap/README.md

 ## USAGE

 Run `make` on to compile.
-Execute it with a list of integers, and it will return what instructions, based on the allowed stack operations, you need to sort it
+Execute it with a list of integers, and it will return what instructions, based on the allowed stack operations, you need to sort it.
-`./push_swap 3 5 1`.
+Run `./push_swap 3 5 1`, to sort a stack with 3, 5 and 1.
 If you try to sort duplicated numbers, some data that isn't a numerical or a int overflow, it will return **Error**

 You can also see the algorithm sorting with the [push_swap_visualizer](https://github.com/o-reo/push_swap_visualizer).
 Execute it with ```python3 pyviz.py `ruby -e "puts (-50..50).to_a.shuffle.join(' ')"``` to sort a stack of 100 numbers between -50 and 50.
 You can change those values to use with a bigger or smaller stack.